duodenum96/IntrinsicTimescales.jl/docs/src/practice/practice_4_psd.md

 plot!(p1, p2)
 ```

 We're almost there.
-In the final chapter, we will cover Bayesian estimation of INTs and finish the
+In the final chapter, we will cover Bayesian estimation of INTs and finish the Practice part of the documentation.